PecanProject/pecan/data/FIA/README.txt

-TThis document describes the code to download and install the FIA database locally in a mysql database.
+This document describes the code to download and install the FIA database locally in a mysql database.
 The code leverages of a single script (called mirror.sh to download all the new files from apps.fs.fed.us.
 If any new files are downloaded it will reload the